reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

   Chapter Title
   *************

-One line of whitespace below must be left blank or it won't work.
+Include one line of whitespace below the last line of asterisks or it won't work.

 Below is the convention that is used in the Python Developer’s Guide and METplus::